SEN. VOINOVICH INTRODUCES VISA WAIVER LEGISLATION

 interests while helping to solidify these relationships and improve good

-will toward the United States for years to come.
+States for years to come.
 I will work closely with

 the administration and my colleagues in the Senate as we move forward to